17 Sep What Are Social Media Influencers and How Do I Find Them?

 What is an employee advocacy program?

 An employee advocacy program utilizes employees to promote new ideas or products.
 An employee advocate is someone who generates positive exposure and raises awareness for a brand through digital media or offline channels.
 Employees can do this by recommending the company’s products or services to friends or family members as well as through their own social media influence.
-For more about the benefits of and how to create an employee advocacy program, check out this article.
-And for help creating your own internal program, I .
+Employee advocacy programs usually offer benefits or incentives to participating workers, so explore an option that works best for your culture.

 Social media influencers take word-of-mouth marketing to the next level.
-If you want to present your brand, products, or services in an authentic way to a larger audience (and you should), a social media influencer is for you.
+If you want to present your brand, products, or services in an authentic way to a larger audience, a social media influencer could be right for you.
 Make sure you choose the right influencer for your brand by considering factors like budget, target audience, and how long you want the relationship to last.
-Finally, develop a plan to measure the impact of the influencer to be sure your strategy is working.